-Hesston College, a two-year college founded in 1909, is located in Hesston, Kansas, 35 miles north of Wichita.
+Hesston College, founded in 1909, is located in Hesston, Kansas, 35 miles north of Wichita.
 The college has an enrollment of approximately 450 students who come from about 30 states and 15 countries.
 It has a faculty-student ratio of 1:9.
 Affiliated with Mennonite Church USA, Hesston College is governed by the Hesston College Board of Directors.
 Board members are appointed by Mennonite Education Agency and the board of directors.

 Hesston College, a college of Mennonite Church USA, educates and nurtures each student within Christ-centered community, integrating thought, life and faith for service to others in the church and the world.

 Hesston College graduates change the world as they serve through their vocations, churches, families and individual commitments to follow Christ.